-Education is the great engine of personal development.
+“Education is the great engine of personal development.
 It is through education that the daughter of a peasant can become a doctor” Nelson Mandela

 You are grateful for the chance your family is giving you.
 You work diligently at school.
-Yet, you know there are a number of hurdles you must overcome if you are going to graduate and test into secondary school.
+Yet, you know there are several hurdles you must overcome to graduate and test into secondary school.
 Your family lives on less than $1 a day.
 Your brother will soon be old enough to enter the first grade.
 If there is not enough money for both of you to study, tradition dictates that your brother will go to school instead of you.
 Even if your parents allow you to continue your studies, there is already talk of finding a husband for you.
 Your mother married at the age of thirteen.
 The same pressures may dictate a similar fate for you.
-A number of twelve and thirteen year old girls in your village, whose parents forbid their attending school, are already pregnant.
+Many twelve and thirteen-year-old girls in your village, whose parents forbid their attending school, are already pregnant.

 “Educating girls yields a higher rate of return than any other investment in the developing world.”
 L. Summers, Ex-Chief Economist World Bank.